Effect of control procedures on the evolution of entanglement in open quantum systems

-Let us take two identical qubits and, as before, assume that one of them interacts locally with a thermal bath and is subject to monochromatic driving by an external coherent field.
+Let us consider two identical qubits and, as before, assume that one of them interacts locally with a thermal bath and is subject to monochromatic driving by an external coherent field.
 The master equation (Eq. \ref{resonance}) yields the corresponding matrices $V_{rf}$ and $M_{rf}$ (where the subscript $rf$ stands for resonance fluorescence) giving rise to a completely positive map:

 where